jacket/essential-image-optimization/app/partials/book.md

 * If you need configurability:
  * [JPEGRecompress](https://github.com/danielgtaylor/jpeg-archive) (which uses MozJPEG under the hood)
  * [JPEGMini](http://www.jpegmini.com/).
 It’s similar to Guetzli – chooses best quality automatically.
 It’s not as technically sophisticated as Guetzli, but it’s faster, and aims at quality range more suitable for the web.
  * [ImageOptim API](https://imageoptim.com/api) (with free online interface [here](https://imageoptim.com/online)) – it’s unique in its handling of color.
 You can choose color quality separately from overall quality.
-It automatically chooses chroma subsampling level to preserve high-res colors in screenshots, but avoid waste bytes on smooth colors in natural photos.
+It automatically chooses chroma a subsampling level which preserves high-res colors in screenshots, while avoiding wasted bytes on smooth colors in natural photos.

 ### <a id="what-is-mozjpeg" href="#what-is-mozjpeg">What is MozJPEG?</a>